tegola-hubs/tegola-hubs.github.com/howto/relay-construction.md

  * Cut some 1m lengths of tubing to use as pegs that can be driven into the ground with a sledgehammer.
-There's usually no need for concrete, and the fact that it is pegged in makes it a ``temporary'' structure that may be useful in getting permission to put one up.
+There's usually no need for concrete, and the fact that it is pegged in makes it a "temporary" structure that may be useful in getting permission to put one up.

 * Use tubing rather than wire for diagonal stays and bracing; it is much more rigid.

-* Don't stint on the tubing; you may need 30m for a relay.` Get plenty of couplers, both swivel and rigid (right-angle).
+* Don't stint on the tubing; you may need 30m for a relay.
+Get plenty of couplers, both swivel and rigid (right-angle).